chrishumboldt/Rocket-Form/README.md

 }
 ```

-Alternatively if you know the selector is unique you can reference the flicker right away with the 0 index.
+Alternatively if you know the selector is unique you can reference the form element right away with the 0 index.
 For example:

 ```javascript
 var form = Rocket.form({